 - the need of the affected fund for continued support

 - cash balance available for use by the affected fund

 - the need for continued support from the affected fund

 - identification of any temporary alternative funding sources

-In the event an endowment falls underwater by greater than 25% of its Historic Dollar Value, future spending distributions, and the assessment of administrative fees, will be suspended until the fund again exceeds the 25% level.
-Exceptions to this requirement are intended to be extremely rare and can only be granted with the joint approval of the Provost and the Foundation’s Vice President of Finance.
+In the event an endowment falls underwater by greater than 20% of its Historic Dollar Value, future spending distributions, and the assessment of advancement fees, will be suspended until the fund equals or exceeds 80% of its Historic Dollar Value.
+Exceptions to this requirement are intended to be extremely rare and can only be granted with the joint approval of the Provost and the Foundation’s Senior Vice President of Finance and Administration.
 Exceptions must be re-evaluated on an annual basis.